 Get the answers to some of the most commonly asked questions about measuring the training effectiveness:

 Training and development programs enable employees to improve their knowledge base and maximize their productivity and efficiency.
 While companies bear the cost of training, it is a worthwhile investment.
-The return on investment from training and development initiatives can be leveraged by businesses to create a future-ready workforce and serve their customers in a much better manner.
+The return on investment from training and development initiatives can be leveraged by businesses to create a future-ready workforce and serve their customers much better.
 Here’s why implementing training programs is crucial for companies:

 Evaluating training effectiveness is not as easy as it seems.
 Some questions cause concern, such as should you base the assessment on how well trainees retain what they’ve been taught or how well they implement what they’ve learned.
 What would be your approach in either case?
 Would it be easy to measure the ROI of training?